General Travel Information

 Passport: You must have a valid passport to participate in any of the St. Lawrence University abroad programs.
 Only the U.S. Department of State has the authority to issue United States passports.
 Click on the previous link to find out more about applying for a passport and download the application.

-Visa: Generally, you must have a visa to enter a foreign country.
+Visa: Visas are documents that allow individuals to stay in a country for a specific length of time.
+Generally, you must have a visa to enter a foreign country.
 The type of visa you must have is defined by immigration law, and relates to the purpose of your travel.
 You will receive information about applying for a visa after you are accepted into the program.
 Please follow the visa process and time-line very carefully to insure that you receive your visa in a timely manner.

 Immunizations: Students planning to study off-campus should consult with their physician/counselor about individual medical and counseling needs and the specific requirements of the site of their proposed study.
 St. Lawrence Health and Counseling Services receive the names of all students accepted to study off-campus and can offer advice to individual students upon request, but cannot certify that all medical and counseling needs can be met in all off-campus study sites.
 Off-Campus study often entails health risks and challenges that a student might not encounter on-campus and it is the individual student’s responsibility to be aware of and take steps to address these concerns.

 For information in regards to immunizations, please consult the general off campus study orientation manual, your family physician or the Health Center.
 Students participating on programs where specific immunizations are required will receive additional information during orientation sessions.

 Additional Travelers’ Health Information such as recommended travel vaccinations and disease outbreaks for specific destinations is available through the Centers for Disease Control (CDC) web page.